jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

-2.3.2      What’s the difference between “deactivate” and “lock” status?
+2.3.2      What’s the difference between "deactivate" and "lock" status?
 What is its impact on users?

-“Lock”: user only can use limited functions set in the system.
-They can be modified through Service Level Function page -User Lock Setting; “deactive”: users in this status can use no functions of the system.
+"Lock": user only can use limited functions set in the system.
+They can be modified through Service Level Function page -User Lock Setting; "deactive": users in this status can use no functions of the system.

 2.3.3      What is external contact

-By clicking **New** drop-down list to find “contact”, then you can add external contacts who do not belong to current organization to organization address list, so that they can displayed in the organization address list as well and facilitate all users of current system to read and write emails.
+By clicking **New** drop-down list to find "contact", then you can add external contacts who do not belong to current organization to organization address list, so that they can displayed in the organization address list as well and facilitate all users of current system to read and write emails.

 2.3.4      What is the added extra capacity of mailbox capacity and network hard disk capacity?